 Dr. Phillip W. Serna (double bass and viola da gamba) is an active and enthusiastic performer of early music, as well as the contemporary, solo, orchestral, and chamber repertoires.
 He earned his Bachelor of Music studying with San Francisco Symphony member Stephen Tramontozzi at the San Francisco Conservatory of Music in 1998.
 He later completed his Master of Music & Doctor of Music degrees at Northwestern University School of Music in 2001 and 2007, respectively.
 At Northwestern University, he studied double bass with Chicago Symphony Orchestra member Michael Hovnanian and international soloist DaXun Zhang.
 Additionally, he studied viola da gamba with Newberry Consort founder Mary Springfels.
 Dr. Serna continues to study the viol at workshops and master classes with instructors including Erin Headley, Wieland Kuijken, Catherina Meints, Christel Thielmann and Brent Wissick.
 His doctoral project, ‘Original Crossover?
 Popular Ballad-Tunes as Art-Music for Viols in Seventeenth-Century England’ focused on solo and ensemble settings of ballad-tunes for viola da gamba as well as lyra viol transcriptions for double bass.

-In his role as an Early Music specialist, Dr. Serna regularly performs with period instrument ensembles such as Ars Antigua, the Bach Collegium of Fort Wayne, Burning River Baroque, the Callipygian Players, the Chicago Early Music Consort, Duo fantaisie en Echo, the Madison Bach Musicians, the Musica Angelica Baroque Orchestra, New Comma Baroque, the Newberry Consort of Viols, the Oriana Singers, the Second City Musick, the Spirit of Gambo – a Chicago Consort of Viols and many others.
+In his role as an Early Music specialist, Dr. Serna regularly performs with period-instrument ensembles such as Ars Antigua, the Bach Collegium of Fort Wayne, Burning River Baroque, the Callipygian Players, the Chicago Early Music Consort, Duo fantaisie en Echo, the Madison Bach Musicians, the Musica Angelica Baroque Orchestra, New Comma Baroque, the Newberry Consort of Viols, the Oriana Singers, the Second City Musick, the Spirit of Gambo – a Chicago Consort of Viols and many others.
 As a concert soloist on the viola da gamba, he performed the U.S. premiere of Rudolph Dolmetsch’s Concertino for Viola da Gamba and Small Orchestra in 2012 and continues to perform concerti, recitals and championing a variety of new works for the viol.
 In performance, Phillip has appeared on WFMT Chicago 98.7FM, Wisconsin Public Radio WPR, Milwaukee Public Radio 98.7FM and 91.9FM WUIS Public Radio and can be heard on CD releases from Clarion, Cedille, Soundbyte and Varèse Sarabande Records.
-Dr. Serna was recipient of several of the Viola da Gamba Society of America Grant-in-Aid to Young Artists, and was a featured soloist at the Gamba Gamut, a concert hosted by the Viola da Gamba Society of America at the 2007, 2011 and 2013 Boston Early Music Festivals.
+Dr. Serna was recipient of several of the Viola da Gamba Society of America’s Grant-in-Aid to Young Artists and was a featured soloist at the Gamba Gamut, a concert hosted by the Viola da Gamba Society of America at the 2007, 2011 and 2013 Boston Early Music Festivals.

-Dr. Serna is a member of the International Society of Bassists (ISB), the American String Teachers Association (ASTA), Early Music America (EMA), the Society for Seventeenth-Century Music (SSCM) and is president of the Viola da Gamba Society Third Coast, the Chicago chapter of the Viola da Gamba Society of America (VdGSA).
+Dr. Serna is a member of the International Society of Bassists (ISB), Early Music America (EMA) and is president of the Viola da Gamba Society Third Coast, the Chicago chapter of the Viola da Gamba Society of America (VdGSA).
 He lives in Plainfield, IL with his best friend and wife, Magdalena along with their daughter Natalia.